On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Introduction

-To complete this brief perspective of the literature related to this paper, it is also important to mention the body of work dealing with ``distributional robustness'' issues arising in stochastic optimization.
-This terminology, introduced around the new millennium in \cite{Barmish_and_Shcherbakov_1999} and~\cite{Lagoa_and_Barmish_2002} and carried forward in papers such as \cite{Delage_and_Ye_2010}, is central to the important 2016 paper~\cite{Rujeerapaiboon_et_al_2016}, dealing with ELG considerations --- with distributional robustness considerations arising due to factors such as ambiguity in the specification of the probabilistic description of the returns~$X_k$ above, poor out-of-sample performance, shortness of time horizons and reduction of the probability of ruin; see also~\cite{Li_2023} for ongoing work along these lines.
+To complete this brief perspective of the literature related to this paper, it is also important to mention the body of work dealing with ``distributional robustness'' issues arising in stochastic optimization; see\cite{Barmish_and_Shcherbakov_1999} and~\cite{Lagoa_and_Barmish_2002} where this terminology is introduced, the development of the theory in~ \cite{Delage_and_Ye_2010}, the important 2016 paper~\cite{Rujeerapaiboon_et_al_2016}, dealing specifically with distributional robustness in an ELG context and the more recent ongoing work~\cite{Li_2023} for along these lines.